 Thanks for reading this post!

+Do you think Game of Thrones described well your student life?
 What other life lessons are you hoping to learn starting with Game of Thrones’ season 7?
 Let us know in the comments.
 And remember: if you need student accommodation in Europe, you’ll find the student home you’re looking for on Uniplaces.